adeharo9/cpp-dotenv/README.md

 ### Reference renaming

 Assuming the same `.env` file as in the [previous case](#basic-usage), the predefined `env` reference can be easily renamed and used just exactly as the original one.
+The `load_dotenv()` function also returns a reference to the object it is being applied to, so it can be easily nested in a case like this.

 The following code: